Chapleau, Ontario

 Chapleau is a township in Sudbury District, Ontario, Canada.
-It is home to one of the world's largest wildlife preserves.
-Chapleau has a population of 1,942 according to the 2016 Canadian census.
+It is the access point to one of the world's largest wildlife preserves.
+Chapleau has a population of 1,942 according to the 2021 Canadian census.

-The major industries within the town are the logging mill, Rayonier Advanced Materials (RYAM) (formerly, Tembec), and the Canadian Pacific Railway (CPR) rail yards.
+The major industries within the town are the logging mill, Rayonier Advanced Materials (RYAM) (formerly Tembec), and the Canadian Pacific Railway (CPR) rail yards.